• Español

 I don’t know exactly what those ways might be.
 I just see this tool of nonresistance in our toolbox.
 It’s worn from use and clearly has some application.
 That I can’t grasp it now doesn’t say as much about the tool as it does about me.
 I want to learn to use it.

-• Tagged #resistance, Ervin R. Stutzman, From Nonresistance to Justice: The Transformation of Mennonite Church Peace Rhetoric, Jason Boone, Judo, nonresistance, Peace and Justice Support Network, power, tools
+• #resistance, Ervin R. Stutzman, From Nonresistance to Justice: The Transformation of Mennonite Church Peace Rhetoric, Jason Boone, Judo, nonresistance, Peace and Justice Support Network, power, tools

 • Facebook